Dev (2004 film)

-Dev is a 2004 Indian Hindi-language drama film directed, co-written and produced by Govind Nihalani.
+Dev is a 2004 Indian Hindi-language crime drama film directed, co-written and produced by Govind Nihalani.
 The film stars Amitabh Bachchan, Fardeen Khan and Kareena Kapoor.
 It was released on 11 June 2004.

 Plot

 Joint Commissioner of Police Dev Pratap Singh, a duty-bound, self-righteous officer, and Special Commissioner Tejinder Khosla, the balancing force between the political interests of Chief Minister Bhandarker and Dev's commitment to the law, are lifelong friends, each with his own ideals.
 Farhaan, a law graduate, was brought up with ideals of non-violence and patriotism.
 Dev unwittingly gives Farhaan the wound that plunges him into rage and violence after witnessing the death of his father during a peace demonstration.
 Taking advantage of the situation, corrupt politician Latif sets the vulnerable young man on a path of violence and destruction that threatens to ignite the city.
 Aaliya is the light in Farhaan's life.
 Beautiful and innocent, the young woman also gets caught in extraordinary circumstances that transform her life, and she dares to stand up for the truth.